 Clark Skatoff has an extensive Florida probate practice.
 Probate is the process by which the assets of a deceased person are distributed to the heirs of the estate, after the payment of creditors.

-The law firm handles all probate administration matters, from small estates with a single bank account, to complex estates with business interests and assets in multiple jurisdictions.
-We also handle probate administrations where the probate estate itself is the plaintiff or defendant in a lawsuit, such as a wrongful death case.
+Each Florida probate lawyer at our firm can handle all probate administration matters, from small estates with a single bank account, to complex estates with business interests and assets in multiple jurisdictions.
+Our firm also handles probate administrations where the probate estate itself is the plaintiff or defendant in a lawsuit, such as a wrongful death case.

 - Florida Probate Administration

 - Probate Litigation